 Data for the climate-related information in these tables is provided by Clarity AI, using the 5year, 10-year and 20-year scenarios calculated at the end of 2022, that correspond to IFS's short-, medium- and long-term scenarios when examining climate impact from an investment perspective.
-For further information on these metrics and their interpretation, along with limitations, please refer to the TCFD Glossary and FAQ sections on our website www.ifslfunds.com/tcfd-reporting.
+For further information on these metrics and their interpretation, along with limitations, please refer to the TCFD Glossary and FAQ documents on our website www.ifslfunds.com/tcfd-reporting.

-Unsurprisingly over the long-term, an orderly transition to achieve Net Zero by 2050 has the least negative impact on returns, arising from the risks associated around climate change.
-Early action on government policies and regulatory intervention to transition to Net zero are projected to turn from a negative to a positive impact on the Fund's current holdings.
-With regards to the Net zero, but with a financial crisis scenario, a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock.
+Unsurprisingly over the long-term, an orderly transition to achieve net zero by 2050 has the least negative impact on returns, arising from the risks associated around climate change.
+Early action on government policies and regulatory intervention to transition to net zero is projected to turn from having a negative to a small positive impact on Fund returns, based on current holdings.
+This is also reflected in the Net zero, but with a financial crisis scenario, however here a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock factor.

-Meanwhile, the High warming scenario - in other words, assuming no new government policies around climate change are implemented - suggests significant adverse effects on the fund's returns over the long term.
+Meanwhile, the High warming scenario - in other words, assuming no new government policies around climate change are implemented - suggests significant adverse effects on the Fund's returns over the long term.
 The potential impact is most pronounced from failure to curb chronic physical consequences from climate change (such as rising sea levels, extreme heat, drought or flooding, for example).
 The projected, less-negative physical impacts on returns over the short term simply come from a delayed market pricing reaction to these effects within the High warming scenario.
 The Net zero scenario considers an early and progressive recognition of these risks, which is detrimental to returns at an earlier stage.